RAF Lossiemouth in Moray is one of two RAF Quick Reaction Alert (QRA) stations which protect UK airspace.

 Its front line Typhoon fast jet squadrons maintain Quick Reaction Alert (Interceptor) North – protecting UK and NATO air space from attempted air terrorism and other incursions – and are supporting the international effort to counter Daesh in Iraq and Syria.

-The station supports three Typhoon combat aircraft squadrons, with a fourth being added in 2019, which will see Scotland being home to half of the RAF’s Typhoon Force.
+The station supports four Typhoon combat aircraft squadrons – around half of the RAF’s Typhoon Force.

-Personnel from RAF Lossiemouth also supported the Scottish Government and NHS Scotland by transporting essential staff to and from work during the ‘Beast from the East’ snow storms of 2018.
+Personnel from RAF Lossiemouth supported the Scottish Government and NHS Scotland by transporting essential staff to and from work during the ‘Best from the East’ snow storms of 2018.

 Find out more about armed forces and security in Scotland.